tuantle/react-native-search-header/README.md

 Methods | description
 -----|------
-doShowSearch | Call to show the SearchHeader. doHideSearch | Call to hide the SearchHeader. doClearSearchSuggestion | Call to clear search suggestion list.
+show | Call to show the SearchHeader. hide | Call to hide the SearchHeader. clearSearchSuggestion | Call to clear search suggestion list.

 ## Props